Skyler841017/the_complete_javascript_course/README.md

 this code from Jonas Schmedtmann's 'The Complete JavaScript Course 2019: Build Real Projects!'.

+My learn code is in every starter files

 section 1 is course introduction.

 section 2 learn about js language basics.